The act of cooking and baking is not only a fun activity, but it also empowers kids and teaches them fundamental life skills.

 Class times may not work for everyone

 Weekly virtual summer cooking camps are also available for kids age 10 and up with two-hour daily classes Monday through Thursday, during which kids will learn meals to make during the session.
 Days are thematic, ranging from Brunch dishes to Mexican, Southern, or Asian.
-Unlike the Supper and Baking Club, which start at a specific time, multiple start times for summer camps are offered for different time zones.
-Ninety-minute weekly cooking and baking classes are $45 each, while summer camp prices are $225 per week.
+Ninety-minute weekly cooking and baking classes are $50 each, while summer camp prices are $250 per week.

-Why We Chose It: Multiple classes are offered and categorized into different age brackets: 5–10, 11–14, and all ages/families.
+Why We Chose It: Multiple classes are offered for all ages and 11 and up.

 Other family members in the same house can join